 Offshore injuries are a common occurrence on oil rigs, barges, and ships on the Gulf Coast.
 Beyond the added risks posed by large and powerful bodies of water, individuals in the maritime industry are often working alongside heavy machinery.
 Due to the remote nature of offshore jobsites, medical intervention can be difficult, and victims’ injuries may intensify while they wait for help.

 If you were injured at a waterway job site, you could benefit from the services of an Opelousas offshore accident lawyer.
-A dedicated maritime injury attorney could help you seek financial compensation for your physical and emotional trauma.
+A maritime injury attorney could help you seek financial compensation for your financial, physical, and emotional losses.

 Maritime Safety Laws

 Various industries operate on the Gulf Coast, and many offshore work accidents occur in ports.
 Each port may have different safety regulations in place, making it impossible to look at offshore accidents as one-size-fits-all incidents.

 Per Louisiana Revised Statutes 34 § 340.21, each port has the authority to determine its own safety and security plan.
 These plans cover all employees, ships, and other facilities connected to the port.
 According to this statute, many of the offshore facilities do not publish their safety and security plans, as they are confidential.

 This secrecy can create a challenge for an employee claiming that the security plans were not followed to code.
 Additionally, because of the confidentiality of the safety plans, it can be difficult to determine if the employee was properly trained to ensure workplace safety.
 An offshore accident attorney could help an Opelousas plaintiff prove the injury was due to hazardous working conditions.